Home » Organisational Membership

-Organisational membership includes the benefits such as quarterly online forums for all members and RAP clients, Early Bird access to Reconciliation Tasmania events, such as the National Reconciliation Week breakfast and much more:
+Organisational membership runs from 1 July to 30 June each year and includes benefits such as quarterly online forums for all members and RAP clients, Early Bird access to Reconciliation Tasmania events, such as the National Reconciliation Week breakfast and much more:

-- Two x annual attendances by Reconciliation Action Plans Manager for advice and referrals
+• Two annual attendances by Reconciliation Action Plans Manager for advice and referrals

 Membership is open to all organisations.
 An annual membership fee applies, matched to the size and sector (Private/Public/Community) of applicants.